isabellapedraza/fritter-backend/README.md

 **Returns**

-- An array of freets created by user with username `author`
+- An array of freets created by user with username `author` in descending order by date modified

 **Throws**